minprog/progbg2/intro/index.md

   has a way to compute the sum of numbers so we don't have to write sum_of_grades() again, instead search and use already existing function sum().
 Unless ofcourse the goal of the exercise is to write it yourself.

-  Take some time to think about shortening your code after writing it:
+Also take some time to think about shortening your code after writing it:

       def in_between(x,min,max):  # bad
           result=True